TonyVallad/MSZP/readme.md

 ## Changelog

+### New in V 0.5.1
+- It's now possible to resize the window.
+- It's now possible to drag and drop data files.
+- Added the missing menu option to go to controls page.

 ### New in V 0.5.0
 - Added Julia sets exploration and updated explorer functions to be compatible.
 - Updated BMP Creation to work with new file paths and both modes.
 (Julia video mode has yet to be updated)